 Though another of the Ionian Islands, this particular isle is more secluded and has been relatively untouched by commercialism.
 As a result, it may warrant your consideration if you and the rest of your family are hankering after peace, quiet and escapism.

-In fact, the island measures only seven miles long and three miles wide, according to The Telegraph, but still has pleasant white pebble beaches which are great entry points to the turquoise sea.
+In fact, the island measures only seven miles long and three miles wide, according to The Telegraph, but still has pleasant white pebble beaches, which are great entry points to the turquoise sea.

-We have mentioned beaches before, but you would have an especially generous choice of them if Skiathos was your family holiday destination of choice.
+We have mentioned beaches before, but you would have an especially generous choice of them if Skiathos were your family holiday destination of choice.
 This island in the country’s Sporades archipelago has over 60 beaches, of which Koukounaries is the most suitable for small children.